 Invest in versatile items that can be used for years to come

 When it comes to purchasing expensive technology, look for items that can adapt to the user’s needs over time.
-One of the tools that has helped me tremendously in high school and college is the iPad, because there are so many useful apps available and I can use the device regardless of my vision level.
+One of the tools that has helped me tremendously in high school and college is the iPad, because there are so many useful apps available and I can use the device regardless of how much usable vision I have on a given day.
 It’s important for students to develop technology skills that can help them as they transition.
 By intentionally choosing devices and tools that can grow with them, students will be able to be successful as they advance in their studies and enter the workplace.

 For schools and families with limited funding, there are several options available for getting assistive technology devices for free or at a discount.
 Schools can use DonorsChoose, a nonprofit platform that allows teachers to post projects and have people contribute money to fund them.
 People preparing for transition to school or the workplace can set up a vocational rehabilitation case with their state, which can assist with getting items for free or at a discounted cost for people that need them to succeed in the classroom or workplace.
 Other more broad options include applying for grants, buying refurbished technology, and waiting for items to go on sale.